Aleksandar Tunchev

-Aleksandar Blagov Tunchev (Александър Тунчев; born 10 July 1981) is a Bulgarian former footballer who played as a defender.
-He is currently head coach at Arda Kardzhali.
+Aleksandar Blagov Tunchev (Александър Тунчев; born 10 July 1981) is a Bulgarian professional football manager and former player who played as a centre-back.
+He is currently in charge of Arda Kardzhali.

 Club career

 Bulgaria

 Tunchev started his career in his hometown of Pazardzhik with local team Hebar.
 After that he played for Belasitsa Petrich, later joining Lokomotiv Plovdiv in June 2002.
 With Lokomotiv they became Champions of Bulgaria in 2004 and also won the Bulgarian Super Cup that same year.
 In 2006, he signed for CSKA Sofia.
 In 2007, he was appointed captain after Valentin Iliev was stripped of the CSKA captaincy.
 They were crowned champions in 2008, and also won the Bulgarian Cup and Supercup in 2006.
 In June 2008, CSKA was in a deep financial crisis and were forced to sell their key players, including Tunchev.

 Leicester City

 2008–09 season

 Tunchev joined Leicester City on 5 July 2008 for a fee of £375,000, signing a three-year contract.
 He made his debut in a 2–0 home win over MK Dons on 9 August 2008, scoring his first league goal in a 2–2 home draw against Walsall on 21 October.
 Tunchev was peerless as he guided the club's defence through the first half of the 2008–09 season, losing just two league games.